Fairport High School: Construction projects/other

 In the 1990s an East and West Wing was added to the school which held additional class space.

 In 2006 there were plans for a 50000 sqft field house and the installation of lights on the football field.

 The fall 2011 sports season is the first time the new field lights are in use.
 In 2007 a multi-use turf field was approved.
+The Fairport Forward Capital Improvement Project commenced in 2020 and oversees the improvement of athletic fields as well as reconstruction of science labs and main cafeteria.

 Academics

 The high school is divided into three houses (Red, White, Blue) each with its own assistant principal.
 Several course areas are offered to students: